 I supervise graduate students in the MSc in Applied Psychology (Forensic Stream).
 More information can be found on our webpage or here: MSC Forensic Psychology.
-I will be accepting 1-2 new graduate students for fall 2021 admission.
+I am currently undecided if I will be able to take on graduate students for fall 2022 admission.

 I strive to provide strong research mentorship to my MSc students.
 I actively supervise students and provide regular and timely feedback on lab work.
 I have an active research lab and I expect all of my graduate students to be involved in additional research projects during their degree and to attend monthly lab meetings.
 My current students have had opportunities to work as paid research assistants, to present their research at conferences, to contribute to publications for authorship, and to offer research mentorship to undergraduate students in the lab.
 All graduate students have a workspace with SPSS, the opportunity to attend one academic conference per year (registration fee paid for as long as the student presents research from the lab), and access to excellent departmental support.